pessanhadavi/the-galactic-imperialist/README.md

 ```
 5) After that, run bundle on the terminal to install the gems

-6) At last, you need to create and migrate the development database
+6) You also need to create and migrate the development database
 ```
 rails db:create db:migrate
 ```